Interview Prep · by talent · Bicultural Studies

 - Subtext:

-- Tests current-affairs awareness — answer expected in Mandarin or with code-switching capacity.
+- Tests current-affairs awareness — answer expected in Mandarin or with code-switching.

 - Approach:

-- Name one specific bilateral program or recent event + articulate a viewpoint.
+- Name one specific bilateral programme or recent event, then articulate a viewpoint.

 - Template